Ah, the crazy, lazy days of summer.

 If you don’t have an ice cream maker, you can prepare it this way: Prepare the rhubarb swirl as above, and place in a container.

-Blend all ingredients for the ice cream base as above, and pour the base into the prepared pan.
-Freeze until just solid, then turn onto a cutting board, peel away the paper, and using a sharp knife, cut into about 25 squares.
-Store the squares in a plastic bag in the freezer until ready to use.
+Blend all ingredients for the ice cream base as above, and divide the base evenly among the muffin cups.
+Freeze until just solid, then pop out of the muffin cups and into a plastic bag in the freezer until ready to use.

-To serve the ice cream, place 4 squares for each serving in a food processor and process until it comes together in a ball, then for about 10 seconds more to create a “soft serve” consistency.
+To serve the ice cream, take one “muffin” for each serving and cut into 2-4 pieces.
+Add to a food processor and process until it comes together in a ball, then for about 10 seconds more to create a “soft serve” consistency.
 Spoon into serving bowls and top with rhubarb mixture (or fold it into the base to create a swirl).
 Eat immediately.